Hello and welcome! Since it is Bird Photography month at @AnimalsPlantsNature, we are presenting to you a new tutorial by Lunnika-Horo:

 If you don't have your camera - try to remember its appearance and habits more precisely.
 Remember the shape of a beak and talons.
 It helps to you to identify at least approximately to what tribe your bird belonged, however, without photo you will not be able to check yourself - whether you correctly remembered it.

-- If you did not record her singing yet - hurry up!
+• If you did not record her singing yet - hurry up!

 2.2.
 Relax and take photos.

 After you catch a new bird in different poses, you can relax and now try to find better place to photograph it!
-To make a masterpiece, try to catch bird in photo not small, but not too large - make it in golden medium
+To make a masterpiece, try to catch bird in photo not small, but not too large - make it in golden medium =) (Smile) Also, it can be better to catch it on the background, that differs from plumage of a bird, thereby emphasizing her:

-The APN Guide: Setting Up for Bird Photography3.
-Definition of a picture.
+3. Definition of a picture.
 Looking for characteristic features.

 Small retreat - what is the species and classification: Systematization is a section of biological sciences of which the purpose is the detection of a variety of organisms, development of their classification and clarification of the relations between species and their tribes.